 1. Channel Islands

-About 90 minutes off the coast of North Angeles lie five virtually untouched islands surrounded by a remarkable diversity of rare wildlife.
+About 90 minutes off the coast of Los Angeles lie five virtually untouched islands surrounded by a remarkable diversity of rare wildlife.
 Here you can kayak and snorkel among breaching whales and leaping dolphins, hike with soaring bald eagles overhead and chill out with sea lions basking on the secluded beaches.
 A visit here provides a rare glimpse into what California’s coastline would have been like before people arrived in large numbers, as the islands have enjoyed almost total seclusion despite regular ferries from Ventura.
 This park is seldom-visited compared to most other parks in the country, and as soon as you leave the city lights behind, you’re heading into the wild.
 Make sure to bring everything you ended for your trip, as there are no provisions on the islands!